shaundonmoyer/Final_Project/FracFocus.md

 ![AMPSF Table](Final_Proj_Images/Persulfate_Plot.jpeg)

 We can see from the figure produced by the function that the mean weight percent of Ammonium Persulfate in a hydraulic fracturing job is 0.009% with a maximum value of 2.87%.
 Over 26,000 entries of Ammonium Persulfate were used to calculate these values.
-Any ingredient that is used in a hydraulic fracturing fluid solution can be entered into this function for a summary report.
+Any ingredient (Acetic Acid, Hydrochloric Acid, Soidum Chloride, etc...) that is used in a hydraulic fracturing fluid solution can be entered into this function for a summary report.

 ## Deployment/Usage

-The results of these functions are applicable for focusing research efforts in the field of hydraulic fraturing.
+The results of these functions are applicable for focusing research efforts in the field of hydraulic fracturing.
 The purpose report function is extremly useful when considering what ingredients are popular in the industry.
-We can now simply search the most frequently reported TradeName online and in most cases the operator of that ingredient will supply additonal information.
-For example, we can see above that the most popular breaker reported in the FracFocus registry is Vicon NF Breaker.
-A google search yields this breaker was synthesized by Halliburton and a suite of other information is available.
+We can now simply search the most frequently reported TradeName (produced from the purpose report function) online and in most cases the operator of that ingredient will supply additonal information.
+For example, we can see above that the most disclosed breaker reported in the FracFocus registry is the Vicon NF Breaker.
+A google search yields this breaker was synthesized by Halliburton and a suite of other information is available on this specific breaker.
 When considering the ingredient report function, this is primarily applicable to my research.
-My research includes synthesizing batches of hydraulic fracturing fluid for various experiments.
-When chaning the concentration of an ingredient in my fracturing fluid, I can now use this function to see what concentrationa a specific ingredient is being used in the industry.
+My research includes synthesizing batches of hydraulic fracturing fluid for various fluid rock experiments.
+When changing the concentration of an ingredient in my fracturing fluid, I can now use this function to see what concentrationa a specific ingredient is being used in the industry.
 This makes designing future experiments much easier and more streamlined.

 ## Authors